World Environment Day has a clear message: To care for ourselves we must care for nature. It’s time to build back better for people and planet.

 Though aspirational, the CLC’s plan accepts there will be challenges.
 Timescales will differ depending on the organisations involved as the construction sector is so varied in size, ability and access to resources.

-The sectors must work together, and this requires an agile approach: no easy feat for an industry notorious for being fragmented and slow to change.
+The sectors must work together, and this requires an agile approach: no easy feat for an industry notorious for being so fragmented and slow to change

 So, as the industry restarts, now is the time to embrace innovation and apply new approaches to achieve net zero carbon.
 It is time to recruit the benefits of digital and embrace how technology can improve sustainability through greater information sharing and access to better data (ideally sat in servers powered by renewable energy).

 It is time to adopt modern methods of construction that reduce waste and embrace more carbon positive ways of building with renewable natural materials such as sustainably sourced wood.

 Build back better is a slogan that was tailor made for our industry and a thriving post-Coronavirus future.Back to LMC² post list